1 Data sources: notes, contact information, and links

 Discard mortality by fleet should be accounted for within the assessment.
 To obtain estimates of total discards based on the fleet structure in the model (gear and/or area) see the Groundfish Expanded Multi-year Mortality (GEMM) report which is a component of the annual Groundfish Mortality Report.
 The GEMM provides annual estimates of landed and discarded fish by sector off the West Coast starting in 2002 - present.
 However, the GEMM will not include the most full recent year estimates (example - the GEMM available in 2019 has data through 2017) which will require an assumption regarding the most recent year’s discards.
 Additionally, assumptions will need to be made regarding the total amount of discard prior to the start of the WCGOP data (pre-2002).

 The GEMM report is produced by the WGCOP team with Dr. Kayleigh Somers (kayleigh.somers@noaa.gov) as the lead author and is published in the September Council meeting Briefing Book titled the “Groundfish Mortality Report”.
 The GEMM can be found within the associated Excel spreadsheet on the Table 3 tab.
-Additionally, the GEMM can be accessed via two other methods: 1) the GEMM report is archived on the network under \Assessments\GEMM Report or 2) can be accessed using the {nwfscSurvey} using the pull_gemm() function.
+Additionally, the GEMM can be accessed by using the nwfscSurvey using the pull_gemm() function.

 There are typically three common methods used within West Coast groundfish stock assessments to incorporate discard mortality.